pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 SCST - Scan 2.0 includes the following features:

 - Tekton is used as the orchestrator of the scan to align with overall Tanzu Application Platform use of Tekton for multi-step activities.
-- New scans are defined as Custom Resource Definitions (CRDs) that represent specific scanners (e.g. GrypeImageVulnerabilityScan).
+- New scans are defined as Custom Resource Definitions (CRDs) that represent specific scanners, such as GrypeImageVulnerabilityScan.
 Mapping logic turns the domain-specific specifications into a Tekton PipelineRun.
 - CycloneDX-formatted scan results are pushed to an OCI registry for long-term storage.

-## Installing SCST - Scan 2.0 in a cluster
+## <a id="installing"></a> Installing SCST - Scan 2.0 in a cluster

 The following sections describe how to install SCST - Scan 2.0.